9 recipes for success from leading food and beverage subscription brands

 “Within a few months of launching our My Choice plan we doubled our business.” - Trae Halkitis

 6. Analyze customer churn as a whole

 For example, social media campaigns tend to bring in high traffic, lots of sign-ups, but also a high amount of initial churn.
-This speaks to the high volume of exposure as well as the fact that customers may see your ad, feel inspired, and make an impulse decision.
-On the other hand, if you are getting customers through word of mouth or referral marketing, you can often expect a much lower churn rate.
-Chances are, someone who signed up after a close friend or family member recommended the product will be more likely to give it a serious try.
+This speaks to the high volume of exposure as well as the fact that social media ads can lead to impulse decision making.
+On the other hand, if you are getting customers through word of mouth or referral marketing, you can expect a much lower churn rate.
+Someone who signed up after a close friend or family member recommended the product is more likely to be serious about their subscription.